kkruecke/cplus-documentation/notes/arrays-multi-arrays.rst

     p = p + 4;
     cout << "p is equal to 5 is " << (*p == 5 ? "true" : "false"); // "p is equal to 5 is true"

-Again, the name of the array, here ``a``, decays to the address of its first element when assigned to a pointer.
+Again, when assigned to a pointer, the name of the array, here ``a``, decays to the address of its first element.
 We can iterator over the array elements using this pointer:

 .. code-block:: cpp